CHTC/chtc-website-source/file-avail-largedata.md

 <details><summary>Click to learn more</summary>
 <p>

-Space in our data staging area is granted by request.
-If you think you need a directory, please contact us at <chtc@cs.wisc.edu>.
+CHTC accounts do not automatically include access to `/staging`.
+If you think you need a `/staging` directory, please contact us at <chtc@cs.wisc.edu>.
 So we can process your request more quickly, please include details regarding the number and size of the input and/or output files you plan to host in `/staging`.
 You will also be granted access to out dedicated transfer server upon creation of your `/staging` directory.

 *What is the path to my `/staging` directory?*
 - Individual directories will be created at `/staging/username`